πŸŽ™οΈ

 What Experts Say About Bauhaus

-- 5.Steve Jobs, in the early 2000s, was notably "obsessed" with the T3 radio, recognizing it as the fundamental design inspiration for the iPod.
+4. 4.Steve Jobs, in the early 2000s, was "obsessed with the T3 radio" and directly drew inspiration from its design for the creation of the Apple iPod.